Sleep Deprivation Assessment – Check Your Sleep Health

 PVT is a brief, computer-based test that measures reaction time and attention.
 It is sensitive to sleep deprivation and is often used in research settings to assess the impact of sleep loss on cognitive performance.

-Handling Sleep deprivation
+Handling Sleep Deprivation

 Handling sleep deprivation is important because chronic sleep deprivation can have serious consequences for your physical and mental health.
 While it’s essential to prioritize getting enough sleep on a regular basis, there are strategies you can use to cope with temporary sleep deprivation when necessary.
 Here are some tips to help you manage sleep deprivation: